History of Ethiopia: Tewodros II and Tekle Giyorgis II (1855–1872)

 Emperor Tewodros (or Theodore) II was born Lij Kassa in Qwara, in 1818.
 His father was a small local chief, and his relative (possibly uncle) Dejazmach Kinfu was governor of the provinces of Dembiya, Qwara and Chelga between Lake Tana and the northwestern frontier.
 Kassa lost his inheritance upon the death of Kinfu while he was still a young boy.
 After receiving a traditional education in a local monastery, he went off to lead a band of bandits that roved the country in a Robin Hood-like existence.
 His exploits became widely known, and his band of followers grew steadily until he led a formidable army.
 He came to the notice of the ruling Regent, Ras Ali, and his mother Empress Menen Liben Amede (wife of the Emperor Yohannes III).
-In order to bind him to them, the Empress arranged for Kassa to marry Ali's daughter.
-He turned his attention to conquering the remaining chief divisions of the country, Gojjam, Tigray and Shewa, which still remained unsubdued.
-His relations with his father-in-law and grandmother-in-law deteriorated however, and he soon took up arms against them and their vassals, and was successful.
+To bind him to them, the Empress arranged for Kassa to marry Ali's daughter.
+He turned his attention to conquering the remaining chief divisions of the country, Gojjam, Tigray and Shewa, which remained unsubdued.
+His relations with his father-in-law and grandmother-in-law deteriorated, however, and he soon took up arms against them and their vassals and was successful.

-On February 11, 1855, Kassa deposed the last of the Gondarine puppet Emperors, and was crowned negusa nagast of Ethiopia under the name of Tewodros II.
+On February 11, 1855, Kassa deposed the last of the Gondarine puppet Emperors and was crowned negusa nagast of Ethiopia under the name of Tewodros II.
 He soon after advanced against Shewa with a large army.
 Chief of the notables opposing him was its king Haile Melekot, a descendant of Meridazmach Asfa Wossen.
 Dissensions broke out among the Shewans, and after a desperate and futile attack on Tewodros at Dabra Berhan, Haile Melekot died of illness, nominating with his last breath his eleven-year-old son as successor (November 1855) under the name Negus Sahle Maryam (the future emperor Menelek II).
 Darge, Haile Melekot's brother, and Ato Bezabih, a Shewan noble, took charge of the young prince, but after a hard fight with Angeda, the Shewans were obliged to capitulate.
-Sahle Maryam was handed over to the Emperor Tewodoros and taken to Gondar.
-He was trained there in Tewodros's service, and then placed in comfortable detention at the fortress of Magdala.
+Sahle Maryam was handed over to Emperor Tewodoros and taken to Gondar.
+He was trained there in Tewodros's service and then placed in comfortable detention at the fortress of Magdala.
 Tewodoros afterwards devoted himself to modernizing and centralizing the legal and administrative structure of his kingdom, against the resistance of his governors.
 Sahle Maryam of Shewa was married to Tewodros II's daughter Alitash.